Parthenon Huxley

-Richard Willett Miller, professionally known as Parthenon Huxley (born January 19, 1956) is an American musician, singer, songwriter, and producer who is known for his solo albums and for his involvement in ELO Part II and The Orchestra, both of which are latter-day offshoots of the 1970s–80s symphonic rock band Electric Light Orchestra.
-He has also made cameo appearances in several films including Dragon: The Bruce Lee Story and The Flintstones.
+Parthenon Huxley (January 19, 1956 – January 30, 2026), born Richard Willett Miller, was an American musician, singer, songwriter and producer who is known for his solo albums and for his involvement in ELO Part II and The Orchestra, both of which are latter-day offshoots of the 1970s–80s symphonic rock band Electric Light Orchestra.
+He also made cameo appearances in several films including Dragon: The Bruce Lee Story and The Flintstones.

 Early life

-Huxley was born in Baton Rouge, Louisiana and grew up in New Jersey and Athens, Greece before moving to North Carolina to attend UNC-Chapel Hill.
-His stage name (now legal name) honors two of his varied interests: his love for Greece, and the British writer Aldous Huxley.
+Huxley was born in Baton Rouge, Louisiana, on January 19, 1956.
+He grew up in New Jersey and Athens, Greece, before moving to North Carolina to attend UNC-Chapel Hill.
+His stage name (later legal name) honors two of his varied interests: his love for Greece, and the British writer Aldous Huxley.
 He began his recording career as guitarist on Matt Barrett's 1980 EP The Ruse (Moonlight Records), produced by Don Dixon, with Mitch Easter being another notable musician (as a drummer) on the album.

 The Blazers, P. Hux and VeG

-His touring career began as a member of the Chapel Hill, NC rock band The Blazers (not the LA-based band of the same name).
+His touring career began as a member of the Chapel Hill, North Carolina, rock band The Blazers (not the LA-based band of the same name).
 The band was founded and released their first album before his involvement; for their second album, The Blazers consisted of Huxley (credited under his original name Rick Miller), Sherman Tate (lead & harmony vocals, rhythm guitar), Ronnie Taylor (drums & percussion) and Lee Gildersleeve (bass).
 This iteration of the group issued the album How to Rock: Ten Easy Lessons (Moonlight Records, 1980), again produced by Don Dixon, and then broke up.

-His first solo recording (released under the pseudonym "Rick Rock") was the self-produced, self-financed single "Buddha, Buddha" / "Sputnik" (Big Groovy, 1983).
+His first solo recording (released under the pseudonym Rick Rock was the self-produced, self-financed single "Buddha, Buddha" / "Sputnik" (Big Groovy, 1983).
 Despite its modest recording budget of US $400 "Buddha, Buddha" was named one of the ten best records ever made in North Carolina by the Greensboro Record.
 During this period Huxley also toured as guitarist with Don Dixon under the name Me & Dixon.
 He relocated to Los Angeles in 1987 and signed with Columbia Records; the following year he recorded his first solo album, Sunny Nights (Columbia 1988), produced by Huxley and David Kahne.
 Three of its tracks ("Double Our Numbers", "Guest Host for the Holy Ghost" and "Chance to Be Loved") were released as singles during that year.
 Although the album received favorable reviews (Rolling Stone Magazine called it a "monumental debut"), it did not sell well and this ended his association with Columbia.